How to spend the day visiting the capital of Malta

 3. Grand Master’s Palace

 Situated between the Old Theatre and Merchant Street in the centre of Valletta, the Grandmaster’s Palace is another popular attraction of the city.
 Built in 1569, it was initially the residence of the Grand Masters of the Order of Malta and then later the British colonial governors.
-Nowadays, it serves as President’s office and the House of Representatives.
+Nowadays, it serves as the President’s office and the House of Representatives.
 The visit includes “The Palace Armoury”, one of the world’s most extensive arms collections.

 - Fees: Palace €4.66, Armoury €4.70.